 Stay tuned for Olson's words of wisdom, to ensure you'll be rocking around the Christmas tree this holiday season in the most mindful and responsible way imaginable.

 1. Give and use rechargeable batteries whenever possible.

 Although most of us think of The Grinch or Ebenezer Scrooge as a classic holiday villain, it turns out we should actually be more worried single-use batteries.
 While they make for potentially dangerous waste, but battery sales skyrocket during the holiday season to power lights and decorations, toys, and other Christmastime staples.
-So, Olsen recommends opting for rechargeable if possible.
+So, Olson recommends opting for rechargeable if possible.

 "Approximately 40 percent of all battery sales happen during the holidays," she explains.
 "If these batteries are not rechargeable, they will likely end up in a landfill once they run out of power.
 Try giving and using rechargeable batteries instead."